 May 17th - The aircraft carrier USS Oriskany is sunk in the Gulf of Mexico to be an artificial reef

-May 17th - UEFA Champions League: FC Barcelona of Spain beat Arsenal of England 2-1 in Saint-Denis
+May 17th - 14th UEFA Champions League Final: Barcelona beats Arsenal 2-1 at Saint-Denis

 May 18th - The post Loktantra Andolan government passes a landmark bill curtailing the power of the monarchy and making Nepal a secular country.